trant44atwit/CloudLab1andMoreTT/Lab6/README.md

 ### Container Setup

 - cd into the Lab6 directory and have Docker running.
-- Open the terminal and run "docker-compose up -d" ("docker compose up -d" for Windows).
+- Open the terminal and run "docker-compose up -d" (or "docker compose up -d").
 - Navigate to Dbeaver and create a new connection with the port being 3310.
 - Enter the password as "CCLab6".
 - Test the connection.
-Note: If you recieve an error of "Public Key Retrieval is not allowed", click on the "Driver properties" tab, look for "allowPublicKeyRetrieval" and change the value from "false" to "true".
+Note: If you receive an error of "Public Key Retrieval is not allowed", click on the "Driver properties" tab, look for "allowPublicKeyRetrieval" and change the value from "false" to "true".
 - Click "OK" and connect to it.